 The PhD in applied sociology

 The is designed to train professional researchers at the highest level to follow the discipline’s focus on bringing scientific understandings to the study of social issues and problems - and to meet the growing demand for applied sociologists prepared to assume the responsibility for leadership on research projects dealing with social problems and issues or enter academia.
 It, too, has also been redesigned for 22-23, requiring students to take core classes in both classical and contemporary theory, social policy, two statistics courses, and several topical seminars (in race and ethnicity, gender, social inequality and stratification; and regarding social institutions).
-As students near completion of their coursework, they take their comprehensive exams and then writing their dissertation.
-The degree requires a total of 34 hours, and full-time students can generally complete the degree in three years.
+As students near completion of their coursework, they take their comprehensive exams and then write their dissertation.
+The degree requires a total of 36-37 hours, and full-time students can generally complete the degree in three years.

-Our graduate students have pursued careers in a variety of areas, including academia (full- and part- time faculty) and other public and private organizations (Americana Community Center, Community Action Partnership, Evangel World Prayer Center, Humana, Kentucky Office of the Attorney General, Louisville Metro Department of Public Health and Wellness, Ronald McDonald House, and Seven Counties Services, University of Kentucky's Center on Drug and Alcohol Research, the U.S. Census Bureau...just to name a few).
+Our graduate students have pursued careers in a variety of areas, including academia (full- and part- time faculty) and other public and private organizations (Americana Community Center, Community Action Partnership, Greater Louisville Inc., Home of the Innocence, Humana, Kentucky Office of the Attorney General, Louisville Metro Department of Public Health and Wellness, Ronald McDonald House, Seven Counties Services, University of Kentucky's Center on Drug and Alcohol Research, the U.S. Census Bureau...just to name a few).
 Click here for more detailed information about career opportunities for sociology students.

 Schedule a Visit or Learn More